distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Probability changes while the impact estimate remains stable require no rebalance and create no such basis.
 Impact changes at a stable probability can be corrected at roughly unchanged prediction-market prices, so the basis can be kept small at little cost apart from spreads, fees, and the delay before the trade.
 The prediction-market substitute becomes less effective when the impact estimate and outcome probability change together: the required hedge amount changes while the price of correcting it also changes.
 Its rebalancing cost and risk therefore depend on impact turnover and how strongly impact changes coincide with probability changes.

 This approach is adequate when impact volatility is small, or when material impact revisions occur during periods of low probability volatility.
-Concentrating most impact uncertainty in a short final interval helps only if probability is also stable during that interval and the holder has time to resize the hedge.
-A revision too close to resolution is the same basis problem with too little time to correct it.
 Impact estimates can remain volatile when an election's expected policy consequences change with projected governing margins, a court case's expected remedy changes during proceedings, or analysis of a protocol proposal reveals a bug or previously missed economic interaction.

 An impact-indexed contract removes this rebalancing basis at settlement by adjusting its payment with the spread.
 It also gives speculators a direct way to profit from forecasting the impact estimate, allowing them to supply the other side of trades demanded by hedgers.